nasa/Transform-to-Open-Science/docs/Area4_Moving_To_Openness/Open_Timeline.md

 In order to guide its operating divisions in creating public access plans in accordance with the Holdren Memo, HHS released [Guiding Principles and Common Approach for Enhancing Public Access to the Results of Research Funded by HHS Operating Divisions](https://www.hhs.gov/open/public-access-guiding-principles/index.html).
 There are two, primary components to this guidance: "The first relates to making the publications resulting from our funded research freely available to the public.
 The second relates to making the scientific data publicly available in digital formats."

 ### NIH Policy Updates
-NIH completes updates to its [Public Access Policy](https://publicaccess.nih.gov/policy.htm), which ensures teh public has access to all published results of NIH-funded research via [PubMed Central](https://www.ncbi.nlm.nih.gov/pmc/).
+NIH completes updates to its [Public Access Policy](https://publicaccess.nih.gov/policy.htm), which ensures the public has access to all published results of NIH-funded research via [PubMed Central](https://www.ncbi.nlm.nih.gov/pmc/).
 Details on submission methods can be found [here](https://publicaccess.nih.gov/submit_process.htm).

 ### DOT Library
 As part of the Department of Transportation's public access plan, all authors funded by DOT are required to submit publications not specifically precluded by privacy, confidentiality, or security concerns to the [DOT National Transportation Library (NTL)](https://ntl.bts.gov/ntl) digital repository.